View Patricia Goblirsch's Obituary on redwoodfallsgazette.com and share memories

 |

-The family requests memorials be directed to St. Anne's School in Wabasso.

-Arrangements are with Nelson-Hillestad Funeral and Cremation Service of Redwood Falls.
+Arrangements were with Nelson-Hillestad Funeral and Cremation Service of Redwood Falls.
 Condolences may be sent via www.nelson-hillestad.com.

+Pat, the daughter of Henry and Evelyn (Wilfahrt) Brown, was born February 6, 1942 in New Ulm where she grew up and graduated from Cathedral High School.

+Pat married Arnie Goblirsch at Holy Trinity Cathedral in New Ulm on August 6, 1962.
+They moved to Wabasso and raised their family.